 5. Choose your firm and insurance choices

 If you have conditional offers from more than one university, you need to choose a firm (first) choice and an insurance (second) choice.
-You confirm these choices by replying to your offers on UCAS Track.
+You confirm these choices by replying to your offers on The UCAS Hub.

 If you accept an unconditional offer you don't need an insurance choice, as your place on the course will be confirmed immediately.

 Making your firm and insurance choice is an important decision, and one you shouldn't rush.
 If you can, attend open days or virtual events at the universities you have offers from so you can get a feel which course and university is right for you.

 6. Confirming your place

-If you meet the conditions of your offer we will confirm your place on UCAS Track.
+If you meet the conditions of your offer we will confirm your place on The UCAS Hub.
 If you don't get the results you were expecting, contact us to discuss the options open to you.

 If you are unable to take up your firm or insurance choices you can apply for courses through clearing.
 We open a special phone line and website on results day for you to discuss your options.